 The Master of Athletic Training program faculty values initiative, integrity, compassion, inclusion, and altruism.

 The program is fully accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through 2026-27.
-For information on how this program may prepare students for professional licensure, please visit https://apq.ucf.edu/files/Licensure-Disclosure-CHPS-Master-of-Athletic-Training-June2020.pdf.
+This program has potential ties to professional licensure or certification in the field.
+For more information on how this program may prepare you in that regard, please view the licensure disclosure for the Athletic Training MAT program.

 - April 1